charlesfoster/ont-analysis-toolkit/README.md

 ```

 Other dependencies:
+* Demultiplexing is done using `guppy_barcoder`.
+The program will need to be installed and in your path.
 * If analysing SARS-CoV-2 data, lineages are typed using `pangolin`.
 Accordingly, `pangolin` needs to be installed according to instructions at https://github.com/cov-lineages/pangolin.
+The pipeline will fail if the `pangolin` environment can't be activated.
 * Variants are called using `medaka` and `longshot`.
 Ideally we could install these via `mamba` in the main `environment.yml` file, but there are sadly some necessary libraries for `medaka` that are incompatible with our main `oat` environment.
 Consequently, I have written the analysis pipeline so that `snakemake` automatically installs `medaka` and its dependencies into an isolated environment during execution of the `oat` pipeline.
 The environment is only created the first time you run the pipeline, *but* if you run the pipeline from a different working directory in the future, the environment will be created again.
 Solution: always run `oat` from the same working directory

 **tl;dr**: you don't need to do anything for variant calling to work; just don't get confused during the initial pipeline run when the terminal indicates creation of a new conda environment.
 You should run `oat` from the same directory each time, otherwise a new conda environment will be created each time.